sivareddyit/qubership-envgene/docs/error-handling-guide.md

 ### Mandatory Error Codes

 Every error message in EnvGene MUST include an error code that follows the naming convention below.
 This is a strict requirement to ensure consistent error handling and documentation.
+All error codes must be documented in the [Error Catalog](../error-catalog.md).

 ### Error Code Naming Convention

 All error codes in EnvGene must follow this consistent pattern:

 ```
-ERR-<MODULE>-<TYPE>-<NUMBER>
+ENVGENE-XXXX
 ```

 Where:
-- `ERR`: Prefix indicating this is an error code
-- `<MODULE>`: 3-5 letter abbreviation of the module or component (e.g., `CRED` for Credentials, `TEMPL` for Template Rendering)
-- `<TYPE>`: 3-5 letter abbreviation of the error type (e.g., `VAL` for Validation, `LOD` for Loading)
+- `ENVGENE`: Component identifier (always ENVGENE for our component)
-- `<NUMBER>`: 3-digit number (padded with leading zeros) unique within the module and type
+- `XXXX`: Error code number (padded with zeros on the left)

-### Examples:
-- `ERR-CRED-VAL-001`: First validation error in the Credentials module
-- `ERR-CONF-LOD-002`: Second configuration loading error
+This format aligns with the standard error code format used by other components in the system.

 ### Error Code Documentation Requirements